Quilamir/veryBadServer/README.md

 ```sh
 node index.js
 ```
-Run the altillery testlow to see how the server behaves in low traffic
+Run the artillery testlow to see how the server behaves in low traffic
 ```sh
 artillery run testlow.yml
 ```